KDAB/knut/docs/API/script/cppdocument.md

 #### <a name="toggleSection"></a>**toggleSection**()

-Comment out a section of the code using `#ifdef` / `#endif`.
+Comments out a section of the code using `#ifdef` / `#endif`.
 The variable used is defined by the settings.
 ```
 "toggle_section": {
     "tag": "KDAB_TEMPORARILY_REMOVED",